-Professors: H. Aitken, J. Anderson, R. DesRoches, R. Foley, D. Fornuto, N. Guptill-Crain, G. Kirkpatrick, J. Kresky, M. Krivin, S. Marcone (chairperson), W. Woodworth
+Professors: H. Aitken, R. DesRoches, R. Foley, N. Guptill-Crain, G. Kirkpatrick, J. Kresky, S. Marcone (chairperson), W. Woodworth

-Associate Professors: S. Bryant, D. Garcia, M. O'Connor, R. Reid, J. Weidensaul
+Associate Professors: S. Bryant, D.Demsey, D. Garcia, R. Reid.
+I. Weidensaul

-Assistant Professors: P. Finney, V. Hill Instructor: M. Colosimo (half time)
+Assistant Professors: D.Falk, P. Finney, V. Hill Instructor: M. Colosimo (half time)

 The Department of Music offers programs leading to a bachelor of music (B.M.) in music with options in classical performance, jazz studies and performance and music management; and a bachelor of arts (B.A.) degree in music with an option in musical studies.
-It also offers concentrations in sacred music and composition within the B.M. and audio recording within the B.A.
-Students can fulfill certification requirements for public school music teaching in New Jersey, grades K-12, through a carefully crafted program of study within the B.M. option in classical performance degree requirements.
+It offers a concentration in audio recording within the B.A. degree.
+Students can fulfill certification requirements for public school music teaching in New Jersey, grades N-12, through a carefully crafted program of study within the B.M. option in classical performance degree requirements.
 These programs are structured to reflect the multifaceted demands on today's and tomorrow's musicians.
+The department offers minors in music, and music management for the non-music major.